MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/dom-explorer.md

 ---
 description: Find out how to use the DOM Explorer tool to see the state of your webpage’s DOM, examine HTML structure and CSS styles, and test changes.
-title: F12 devtools guide: DOM explorer - Microsoft Edge Development
+title: F12 devtools guide - DOM explorer - Microsoft Edge Development
 author: erikadoyle
 ---